Vincent Auriol: Early life and politics

-Postwar life and presidency
+Post-war life and presidency

 After World War II, Auriol served as Minister of State in de Gaulle's provisional government.
 He was a member of the Constituent Assemblies which drafted the constitution of the short-lived French Fourth Republic, and was President of the Assemblies.
 He lobbied for a "third force" as an alternative to both Communism and Gaullism.
 Auriol led the French delegation to the United Nations and was France's first representative on the United Nations Security Council in 1946.
 He served as a Deputy for Haute-Garonne in the National Assembly from 1946 until 31 December 1947.
 Meanwhile, the National Assembly elected him on 16 January 1947 as the first President of the Fourth Republic by a wide margin, receiving 452 votes (51.19%) against the 242 (27.41%) for the People's Republican Movement (MRP) candidate, Auguste Champetier de Ribes.

 As president, Auriol pursued a relatively weak presidency like the office under the Third Republic.
 He attempted to reconcile political factions within France and warm relations between France and its allies.
-He was criticized for France's ailing economy and political turmoil in the postwar period, and the war in Indochina.
+He was criticized for France's ailing economy and political turmoil in the post-war period, and the war in Indochina.
 A series of debilitating strikes were waged across France in 1947, initiated by the Confédération Générale du Travail.
 The strikes escalated into violence in November of that year, leading, on 28 November, to the government deploying 80,000 French Army reservists to face the "insurrection".
 The Communist Party, who often supported the strikes, were expelled from the legislature in early December.
 The strikes ended on 10 December, but more would come in 1948, and again in 1953 in response to the Joseph Laniel government's austerity program.